LuisRodrigoArce-Valdes/markdown-cv/index.md

 **Instituto de Ecología A. C.**

-Isolation and characterization of microsatellite loci for *Canthon cyanellus* : Isolation and characterization of microsatellite loci across *Canthon cyanellus* scarab genome using next generation sequencing data.
+Isolation and characterization of microsatellite loci for *Canthon cyanellus* `Isolation and characterization of microsatellite loci across *Canthon cyanellus* scarab genome using next generation sequencing data.`
-: PCR amplification standardization of *Canthon cyanellus* microsatellite loci.
+`PCR amplification standardization of *Canthon cyanellus* microsatellite loci.`

 ### Visits